 - BRCA1 and BRCA2, which have also been linked to breast and ovarian cancer in women

 - MSH2, MLH1, and other DNA mismatch repair genes

 One of the biggest risk factors for prostate cancer is age.
 This disease rarely affects young men.
 The Prostate Cancer Foundation reports that only 1 in 10,000 men under the age of 40 in the United States will develop it.
 That number jumps to 1 in 38 for men between the ages of 40 and 59.
 It leaps to 1 in 14 men between the ages of 60 and 69.
 The majority of cases are diagnosed in men over 65.

 |Age||Incidence of prostate cancer|

 |40-59||1 in 38 men|

 Race and ethnicity

-Although the reasons aren’t fully understood, race and ethnicity are other risk factors for prostate cancer.
-According to the American Cancer Society, Asian and Latino men have the lowest incidences of prostate cancer.
+Although the reasons aren’t fully understood, race and ethnicity are risk factors for prostate cancer.
+According to the American Cancer Society, in the United States, Asian-American and Latino men have the lowest incidences of prostate cancer.
 In contrast, African-American men are more likely to develop the disease than men of other races and ethnicities.
 They’re also more likely to be diagnosed at a later stage and have a poor outcome.
-They’re twice as likely to die from prostate cancer than white men.
+They’re twice as likely to die from prostate cancer as white men.